ArtRand/signalAlign/Manual.md

 Updated 10/3/16

 ### Introduction
-SignalAlign is a hidden Markov model (HMM) software package for aligning ionic current from the Oxford Nanopore Technologies (ONT) MinION to a reference sequence and inferring properties of the reference sequence.
+SignalAlign is a hidden Markov model (HMM) software package for aligning the ionic current signal from the Oxford Nanopore Technologies (ONT) MinION to a reference sequence and inferring properties of the reference sequence.

 ### Installation
 1. Recursively clone this repo `git clone --recursive https://github.com/ArtRand/signalAlign.git`